maxutility2011/ezLiveStreaming/README.md

 chmod 644 ~/.aws/config
 ```

 The docker compose file, *compose.yaml* maps *~/.aws/* in the docker host machines to */home/streamer/.aws/* in the docker containers, so that the services inside docker receive AWS access from the mapped credential.
 The live transcoder process inside the worker container runs as user *streamer* which is different to the user on your host machines.
 To allow user *streamer* to access */home/streamer/.aws/* which is owned by a different user, we need to make that folder accessible to any user.
+Note that I chose to use volume mapping for granting AWS access to ezLiveStreaming services because it is simple while keeping my AWS secrets private.
+Granting AWS access is out of scope of this project.

 ## Step 4: Create live job queue on AWS SQS
 Create an AWS SQS queue by following https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-getting-started.html and pick any queue name that you like.
 This will be the live transcoding job queue which will be used by the API server and job scheduler to transfer live transcoding jobs.
 Please put the queue name in *Sqs.Queue_name* of *ezLiveStreaming/api_server/config.json* and *ezLiveStreaming/scheduler/config.json*. ezLiveStreaming will use the configured AWS secrets in step 3 to access the job queue.